qantasloyalty/jiradog/README.md

 #### Version Numbering

-jiradog follows the [SemVer](https://semver.org/spec/v2.0.0.html) method of software versioning.
+jiradog follows the three major tenents of the [SemVer](https://semver.org/spec/v2.0.0.html) method of software versioning.

 > Given a version number MAJOR.MINOR.PATCH, increment the:
 >